-IMPORTANT NOTE: Students cannot work until they have submitted the Employment Contract and Section I & II of the I-9 Form.
-Failure to complete these steps within the allotted time constraint may result in suspension, delay of payment, and/or termination of student employment
+" After you hire a student, the supervisor and student complete the Student Request to Work Form (contract) together.
+You'll need to know the position number and department code.
+(This information can be provided to you by your budget or division head, or the student employment coordinator).
+This contract is then sent to Disbursements and a follow-up email is sent to the student and supervisor on whether or not the student is approved to start working and the next steps.

-- Review the Rider Student Employment Timesheet with all new student workers so they understand how to correctly complete it. - o Provide or display the Student Payroll Calendar located on the Payroll/ Disbursements webpage so students are aware of the dates when timesheets are required to be submitted so they will get paid. - NOTE: the hiring process is slightly different for international students.
+- Please note: Summer contracts are always separate from fall/spring.
+This means a new student start to work form.
+You cannot check off summer, along with fall/spring in the same form. - IMPORTANT NOTE: Students cannot work until they have submitted the Employment Contract and Section I & II of the I-9 Form.
+Failure to complete these steps within the allotted time constraint may result in suspension, delay of payment, and/or termination of student employment. - For every student that does not complete the I-9 verification, but is allowed to begin working and getting paid, the University gets fined.
+Starting Spring 2023, these fines will be taken out of the department's student employment budgets whose student employees do not follow the process.
+Please make sure you have received an "approved to work" email from your student to avoid paying these fines. - " Review the Rider Student Employment Timesheet with all new student workers so they understand how to correctly complete it. - " Provide or display the Student Payroll Calendar located on the Payroll/Disbursements ADP webpage and in myRider so students are aware of the dates when timesheets are required to be submitted so they will get paid. - NOTE: the hiring process is slightly different for international students.
 Please contact the Office of Disbursements to formally go over the hiring process for international students.